kristojorg/graze-client/README.md

 npm install graze-client
 ```

 It is a bit hastily put together and under development (not all APIs are implemented), but it works.
-There currently is no bundled code, it is just source Typescript code.
-You may need to configure your build system or bundler to bundle this for you.
-If you are using this in a Node.js environment, you can use [tsx](https://github.com/esbuild-kit/tsx) to run the typescript code like regular JS, or you can use [bun](https://bun.sh/).
+Currently it is only deployed as ESM with Typescript declarations.

 ## Usage